Nonviolence Charter: progress report 15 (Oct 2019)

 Anita McKone, Anahata Giri and Robert J. Burrowes

-http://tinyurl.com/whyviolence ('Why Violence?')
+https://tinyurl.com/whyviolence ('Why Violence?')

-http://anitamckone.wordpress.com (Anita: Songs of Nonviolence)
+https://anitamckone.wordpress.com (Anita: Songs of Nonviolence)

 https://globalnonviolencenetwork.wordpress.com/ (Global Nonviolence Network)